 | More frequent trade setups when price moves expandPotential for larger gains over short windowsClearer momentum phases for tactical entries and exits | Faster losses if timing is offSlippage and wider spreads during sudden movesHigher odds of forced exits from poor sizing or weak risk controls |

-Common approaches that aim to profit from volatility include:
+Common ways traders attempt to benefit from volatility include:

 | Strategy | How It Tries to Capture Volatility |